 - Has the company Safety Policy been reviewed by all employees within the last year?

 - Has the safety budget been reviewed for appropriateness and updated as needed?

 - Has safety performance been reviewed for the past year, with an implementation plan to correct general performance deficits?

 - Has a comprehensive review of all critical system processes been reviewed for potential improvements?

 - Have all departments been reviewed for silos?

-- Has a high-level safety meeting been held and/or newsletter been created to communicate the most important safety information from the past year?
+- Has a high-level safety meeting been held and/or a newsletter been created to communicate the most important safety information from the past year?